Cut the Token Bill on Both Ends

 - Fillers: just, really, basically, actually, simply.

-- Pleasantries: sure, of course, happy to.
+- Small talk: sure, of course, happy to.

 - Hedging: might, perhaps, it depends.